Welcome and thanks for stopping by.

 Magnet and stainless steel cookware

-With all the attraction-seeking, I stumbled upon a topic concerning the testing of nickel in stainless steel (SS) cookware with a magnet.
-That’s because of the possibility of nickel (and other toxic metal ions) leaching into food.
+With all the attractionseeking, I stumbled upon a topic concerning the testing of nickel in stainless steel (SS) cookware with a magnet.
+Nickel (and other toxic metal ions) can possibly leach into food.

 • SS is an alloy made up chromium, steel iron, molybdenum, nickel and other metals.